57blocks/website-article/articles/Code to Cash: Expert Insights on Implementing Payment Processors in Your Web App/README.md

 The payment landscape varies significantly across regions, influenced by local consumer behavior, infrastructure, and regulations:

-- **Asia**: Leads in mobile payments and QR code adoption, with China’s Alipay and WeChat Pay dominating the market.
+- **Asia**: Leads in mobile payments and QR code adoption, with China's Alipay and WeChat Pay dominating the market.
 - **Europe**: Focuses on open banking and real-time payments, with strong regulatory frameworks like PSD2 driving innovation.
 - **North America**: Shows strong adoption of contactless payments and digital wallets, with a growing interest in BNPL and cryptocurrency.
 - **Africa**: Mobile money services like M-Pesa are driving financial inclusion, enabling millions of unbanked individuals to access digital payments.